 Years of Experience

-For those who claim five to nine years of work experience, pay on average amounts to $10.38 per hour.
-When we consider tenure, a substantial portion of employees (54 percent) have been working for one to four years and make $11.84 per hour on average.
+Five to nine years of work experience seem to result in median wages of $12.07 per hour.
+The largest fraction of The Goddard School for Early Childhood Development people (49 percent) have been working for one to four years and earn about $11.16 per hour on average.

 Certifications and Degrees